-A total of 29 people (visitors, guides, and photographers/videographers) would be allowed in the water plus six additional refuge staff or designees could be in the water for purposes such as, but not limited to, manatee rescue and release, research, environmental education/filming, and habitat restoration.
+A total of 29 people (visitors, guides, and photographers/videographers) would be allowed in the water.
+Furthermore six additional refuge staff or designees could be in the water for purposes such as, but not limited to, manatee rescue and release, research, environmental education/filming, and habitat restoration.

-D) Modified Guided In-Water Manatee Viewing: Allows for limited guided in-water manatee viewing, improved land-based manatee viewing, and habitat improvements via partnerships.
-This alternative is the result of public and peer review comments, but instead of 29 people only 13 would be allowed.
+D) Modified Guided In-Water Manatee Viewing: Allows for limited guided in-water manatee viewing.
+Plus improved land-based manatee viewing, and habitat improvements via partnerships.
+This alternative is the result of public and peer review comments.
+But instead of 29 people only 13 would be allowed in the water.